New Hebrides: Politics and economy

 Local people could choose whether to be tried under the English common law or the French civil law.
 Visitors could choose which immigration rules to enter under.
 Nationals of one country could set up corporations under the laws of the other.
 In addition to these two legal systems, a third Native Court existed to handle cases involving Melanesian customary law.
 There was also a Joint Court, composed of British and French judges.
 The President of the Joint Court was appointed by the King of Spain until 1939 when the post was abolished after the retirement of the last President, partly due to the abolition of the Spanish monarchy in 1931.

 There were two prison systems to complement the two court systems.
 The police force was technically unified but consisted of two chiefs and two equal groups of officers wearing two different uniforms.
 Each group alternated duties and assignments.

 Language was a serious barrier to the operation of the naturally inefficient system, as all documents had to be translated once to be understood by one side, then the response translated again to be understood by the other, though Bislama creole represented an informal bridge between the British and the French camps.

 The condominium was not beneficial for Ni-Vanuatu, as they were "...officially stateless.
 [For instance,] To travel abroad, they needed an identifying document signed by both the British and the French resident commissioners."
 Inevitably, that led to discontent across the islands, with a multitude of revolutionary groups forming in an attempt to create agency and self-government for themselves.

-Self-government
+Chief ministers

 New Hebrides became internally self-governing in January 1978.